DataFire/Integrations/integrations/generated/azure_datalake_analytics_catalog/README.md

   * cSharpName `string`: the C# name for this type.
   * databaseName `string`: the name of the database.
   * fullCSharpName `string`: the fully qualified C# name for this type.
-  * isAssemblyType `boolean`: the the switch indicating if this type is an assembly type.
+  * isAssemblyType `boolean`: The switch indicating if this type is an assembly type.
-  * isComplexType `boolean`: the the switch indicating if this type is a complex type.
+  * isComplexType `boolean`: The switch indicating if this type is a complex type.
-  * isNullable `boolean`: the the switch indicating if this type is nullable.
+  * isNullable `boolean`: The switch indicating if this type is nullable.
-  * isTableType `boolean`: the the switch indicating if this type is a table type.
+  * isTableType `boolean`: The switch indicating if this type is a table type.
-  * isUserDefined `boolean`: the the switch indicating if this type is user defined.
+  * isUserDefined `boolean`: The switch indicating if this type is user defined.
   * principalId `integer`: the principal ID for this type.
   * schemaId `integer`: the schema ID for this type.
   * schemaName `string`: the name of the schema associated with this table and database.